Why motivation isn’t enough

 I’m glad I showed up.

-This brief emotional lift helps the brain wire in the behavior.
-And in the previous example, it’s important to reward the small starter step itself of stepping outside, not how long the walk ends up being.
-You’re reinforcing the act of showing up, not the number of minutes.
+This brief emotional lift helps reinforce the behavior by giving the brain a small dopamine signal.
+In the example above, the reward should be tied to the act of stepping outside, not to how long the walk lasts.
+You’re reinforcing the habit of showing up, not the duration.

 4) Let actions shape identity

-Identity is built through what we do repeatedly, not through motivation or willpower.
+Identity is built through what we do repeatedly and what we give our attention to.
 Each small follow-through becomes evidence of the kind of person you are becoming:

 I’m someone who keeps small promises to myself.